TeodoraSumurduc/fileToSQL/README.md

 **File to SQL Application**

 **Overview**
-File to SQL is a Java-based application designed to facilitate the conversion of data from various file formats into SQL statemants.
+File to SQL is a Java-based application designed to facilitate the conversion of data from various file formats into SQL statemants(Insers or Update specific Columns).
 It provides a command-line interface for users to interact with the system, allowing for efficient conversion and management of data.

 **Features**
 Convert data from files to SQL statemants